Liturgical reforms of Pope Pius XII: Easter Vigil

-In 1951 on an experimental basis, and then permanently in 1956, Pope Pius XII introduced the Easter Vigil, a celebration of Easter night based on restoration of ancient forms.
-He shifted the hour of the celebration to after sunset and restructured the service.
-The Paschal candle is the center of the service of new fire, rather than a three-branched candle of medieval origin that had existed only for use in this service; the congregation lights its own candles as well, a participatory innovation.
+In 1951 on an experimental basis (ad experimentum), and then permanently in 1956, Pope Pius XII introduced the Easter Vigil, a celebration of Easter night based on restoration of ancient forms.
+He moved the time of the celebration to after sunset and restructured the service.
+The Paschal candle is the center of the service of new fire, rather than a three-branched candle of medieval origin which had existed only for use in this service; members of the congregation light their own candles as well, a participatory innovation.
 The water is blessed in front of the congregation, not at the baptismal font.
 Among many detailed changes, only four of the traditional Old Testament readings were kept.
 Then followed only the first part of the Litany of the Saints and possible baptisms.
 A major innovation occurred with the incorporation of renewal of baptismal promises by the entire congregation, "a milestone" that introduced modern languages into the general Roman liturgy for the first time.

 His re-introduction of the Easter Vigil was generally popular, although it faced a cool reception from some prelates.
 Cardinal Spellman of New York considered asking for a dispensation from performing the new Easter Vigil rite, but relented.
 Another assessment saw initial enthusiasm that lasted only a few years and concluded that only novelty had attracted attention in the first years.
 Other Christian denominations adopted the popular Roman Catholic Easter ceremonies in later years, an ecumenical influence of Pius XII.